nitishpratap/interview/JavaScript/Function.md

+# Define a function
+Function is a set of statement that is used to perform a particualr task.

 # Declare a function
 To declare a `function`, you use the function keyword, followed by the function name, a list of parameters, and the function body as follows:
 ```javascript